SatoshiumAI/satoshium-us/registry/validation/README.md

 ## Guiding Principles

 - Validation applies to the SREG as a Registry object.
+- The canonical SREG should preserve its material Validation Record.
+- Separate validation reports should be created only when operational complexity justifies them.
 - Validation follows SREG construction.
 - Validation precedes official publication.
 - Validation and Certification remain distinct.